M2Team/NanaZip/Documents/Policies.md

     - `1`: Yes (all files)
     - `2`: Only for unsafe extensions (does not support all nested archives)

-# Legacy Policies in NanaZip 6.0 Preview 1
+## Legacy Policies in NanaZip 6.0 Preview 1

 In NanaZip 6.0 Preview 1, system-wide policies should be set via creating Registry values in the key `HKLM\Software\NanaZip\Policies` instead.

+Here are the policies can be applied in NanaZip 6.0 Preview 1.

+- AllowedHandlers
+- BlockedHandlers
+- AllowedCodecs
+- BlockedCodecs
+- WriteZoneIdExtract

+Here are some policies only available in NanaZip 6.0 Preview 1.

+### Disable mitigations

+This value controls which security mitigations should not be applied by NanaZip.

+- Name: `DisableMitigations`
+- Type: `REG_DWORD`
+- Value:
+    - `0`: Don't disable mitigations
+    - `1`: Disable all mitigations
+    - Other values are reserved.